rahulpnath/rahulpnath.com-old/source/_posts/2017-04-03-three_months_to_a_half_marathon.markdown

 ---
 layout: post
-title: "Couch to Half Marathon in Three Months"
+title: "How I Went From Couch to Half Marathon in Twelve Weeks"
 comments: true
 categories:
 - Thoughts